sumaiyashakeel765-commits/Decode-Lab-Internship/README.md

 A viewer should be able to understand the main point of a visualization quickly without requiring extensive explanation.
 🛠️ Tools & Technologies
 The following tools should be listed in the repository only if they were actually used in the implementation:
-Data Analysis: [Add if used — e.g., Python / Pandas / Excel]
+Data Analysis: [Excel and Phyton]
-Data Visualization: [Add if used — e.g., Matplotlib / Seaborn / Power BI]
+Data Visualization: [ Matplotlib  and Power BI]
 Presentation: Data Visualization Presentation Deck
 Documentation: Markdown / GitHub README
 Note: Technologies should be updated to reflect the actual tools used to produce the analysis rather than assumed from the project description.